 - 3.6.1.
-Apply to attend a Level 1 Judges workshop using an ASHS Accredited Judges Level 1 Application Form or equivalent; - 3.6.1.1.
-Successfully complete any training materials provided by the Society, whether online or in person prior to attending a workshop. - 3.6.1.2.
+Apply to attend a Level 1 Judges clinic using an ASHS Accredited Judges Level 1 Application Form; - 3.6.1.1.
+The candidate will be placed on a waiting list and invited to the next available workshop in their State or Territory. - 3.6.1.2.
 If they are unavailable or unable to attend this workshop their name will remain on the waiting list and they will be invited to the next workshop. - 3.6.1.3.
 Workshops will also be advertised on the Australian Stock Horse website and candidates may choose to advise Head Office of a preference to attend a workshop in another State or Territory. - 3.6.1.4.
 Candidates must confirm their attendance to Head Office a minimum of 1 working week prior to a clinic. - 3.6.2.
 Attend a Level 1 Accredited Judges Workshop and be assessed as competent in all components.
 Competencies include: - 3.6.2.1.
-Satisfactory completion of any training materials provided to the candidate by the Society prior to the workshop. - 3.6.2.2.
+Satisfactory attendance and active participation in all scheduled sessions of the Judges Course/Clinic. - 3.6.2.2.
 Understanding of basic form to function and how it relates to Australian Stock Horse Standard of Excellence. - 3.6.2.3.
 Basic conformation and its impact upon movement. - 3.6.2.4.
 Understanding terminology associated with Australian Stock Horses. - 3.6.2.5.
 Understanding of correct ASH Type in relation to judging Led, Ridden ASH Show classes and how this relates to the Standard of Excellence. - 3.6.2.6.
 Demonstrate an understanding of ASH Rules and Regulations as outlined in the official ASHS Events Handbook.